Build out your workbench step by step…

 - Apply only a small amount of pressure.
 A light hand will stop your blade from binding up in your sheet metal and going off course.

-- Start out with 2/0 jeweller’s saw blades.
+- One of the most essential tools for cutting sheet metal are quality blades.
+We’d recommend starting out with 2/0 jeweller’s saw blades.
 These blades are suitable for use with sheet metal ranging from a 0.6mm to a 0.8mm thickness.

 - Pick up some finer blades when you want to tackle more intricate curved work.
 Use coarser blades for the best outcome when cutting straight lines.